 19. Inverse Trigonometry Formula

 20. Inverse Trigonometry Substitution

 Just like any other branch of mathematics, the formulas of Trigonometry are equally important, since without these formulas you can’t put the values of triangles for the measurement purpose.
-These formulas are what simplifies the sides of triangles so that you can easily measure all its sides.
+These formulas are what simplifies the sides of triangles so that you can easily measure all their sides.

-We urge all the scholars to understand these formulas and then easily apply them to solve the various types of Trigonometry problems.
+We urge all scholars to understand these formulas and then easily apply them to solve the various types of Trigonometry problems.